bleds1/dotfiles/README.md

 # Bledley's System
 ![Desktop Screenshot](/assets/Screenshot1.jpg?raw=true "Screenshot1")

-NOTE: This is a bit of a run through of what I use.
-I don't push dots for everything and I keep a lot of inactive unused config stuff in this repo that I may need again in the future.
+NOTE: This is a bit of a run through of what I use for reference mostly.
+I don't push dots for everything.

 ## Machine
 - Thinkpad T460